Disease Guide ·Allergies ·2026

 4How do vets diagnose allergies in dogs?

-Diagnosis is often a process of elimination.
-Your vet first rules out parasites (fleas, mites) and infections.
-Intradermal skin testing is the gold standard for environmental allergies — small amounts of allergens are injected under the skin to see which cause reactions.
-Blood panels (IgE testing) are less accurate but more convenient.
-Food allergies require an elimination diet trial — there's no reliable blood test.
-Expect $200-$600 for allergy testing.
+Rule out parasites and infections.
+Intradermal skin testing is gold standard for environmental allergies-allergens injected under skin.
+Blood panels (IgE) less accurate but convenient.
+Food allergies: elimination diet only-no reliable blood test.
+Expect $200-$600.

 5Can I do anything at home to help my dog's allergies?